-Hummingbirds love bright colours, and as stated, this tends to help them find the best flowers and plants to suck nectar out of.
-However, they tend to favour colours such as red, though there really isn’t much of a preference otherwise.
+Hummingbirds love bright colors, and as stated, this tends to help them find the best flowers and plants to suck nectar out of.
+However, they tend to favour colors such as red, though there really isn’t much of a preference otherwise.
 They’re not too picky!

 A group of hummingbirds is often known as a hover or a bouquet.
 There are more names for groups of these birds than you might imagine.

 You’ve heard plenty about hummingbird vision, but what about hearing?
 They are brilliant at listening out for all the important stuff – and supposedly, male hummingbird ears are known to attract mates depending on how overly feathered they are.

 The smallest bird in North America on the whole is, of course, a hummingbird.
 Specifically, the calliope hummingbird holds the record at around three inches in length.
 However, this is just longer than the bee hummingbird, just over two inches in size, and the smallest hummingbird on the planet.